Skip to main content

 What Is the Role of Androgen Receptor Dynamics?

 The biological effects of testosterone are mediated by its binding to androgen receptors.
 These receptors are not static; their density and sensitivity are subject to regulation.
-ARs are found in high concentrations in critical for mood and cognition, such as the hippocampus, amygdala, and prefrontal cortex.
+ARs are found in high concentrations in brain regions critical for mood and cognition, such as the hippocampus, amygdala, and prefrontal cortex.

 Sustained exposure to supraphysiological levels of androgens, as seen in the peak phase of an infrequent injection cycle, can lead to a downregulation of AR expression in these tissues.
 This is a protective mechanism to prevent overstimulation.